aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/worksheets/_index.md

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook) that represents an Excel file. [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook) class contains a [**WorksheetCollection**](https://reference.aspose.com/cells/java/com.aspose.cells/WorksheetCollection) that allows access to each worksheet in the Excel file.

 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet) class. [**Worksheet**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet) class provides a wide range of properties and methods to manage a worksheet.
-Let's see how can we make use of these basic set of APIs.
+Let's see how we can make use of this basic set of APIs.

 ## **Adding Worksheets to a New Excel File**